dawit-personal/chatFlow/docs/ArchitectureOverview/README.md

 #### RTC

-- uilt with Socket.IO to handle real-time communication between users.
+- Built with Socket.IO to handle real-time communication between users.
 - Manages events such as send_message, user_online, etc..
 - Runs as a separate Docker service, enabling independent deployment and scaling.